MdRonyAhmed/digibin/README.md

 # digibin
-This is an Android Mobile App project which is a part of an IoT system.
-The goal of this project is to show the information of a dustbin like the percentage of fillup, temperature, and humidity, and also notify the user/driver if the dustbin has been fillup.
-All the data has been collected from the sensors and updated live.
+This project involves the development of an Android mobile app that is part of an IoT system.
+The app's primary objective is to provide real-time information about a dustbin, including the fill-up percentage, temperature, and humidity levels.
+Additionally, the app notifies the user or driver when the dustbin reaches its capacity limit.
+The data is collected from sensors and updated live within the app.

-Note: This is not a complete project.
-Ping me in Linkedin if you have any question.

-# Process
-There are 2 types of user of this app.
+There are 2 types of users of this app.
 1. Driver
 2. Admin

-Here, driver can only see the information of the dustbin but the admin can also see the driver list & dustbin list also.
+Here, a driver can only see the information about the dustbin but the admin can also see the driver list & dustbin list also.

+Please note that this project is not presented in its entirety here.
+If you have any specific questions or require further information about the project, please feel free to reach out to me on LinkedIn.
+The app has two types of users: drivers and admins.
+Drivers can view the dustbin information, while admins have access to the driver and dustbin lists in addition to the dustbin information.

 # Language & Tools
 Java, Firebase